 Design for All

 Universal Design encompasses a philosophy and practice that makes building environments accessible, safe and convenient for diverse groups of people.
-This design framework applies to single-family homes as well as multiple homes such as age in place cohousing.
-It also applies to any product that enables people to have equal opportunities to participate in every aspect of society.
-Universal Design homes and communities typically empower people to live as long as feasible in their own homes or intentional communities.
-This type of housing is often referred to as “age in place”.
+When applied to housing, Universal Design principles are often referred to as “age in place” design principles.
+This design framework applies to single-family homes as well as multi-family buildings such as age-in-place cohousing.
+It also applies to any product that enables people equal opportunities to participate in every aspect of society.
+Homes and communities designed to allow people to age in place typically empower people to live as long as feasible in their own homes or intentional communities.

-For the past decade, Green Hammer has applied Universal Design and age-in-place design build principles to buildings and intentional communities throughout the Portland and Ashland, Oregon regions We believe that every design-build process should consider the future adaptability of the space so that it can accommodate all potential occupants at all stages of life.
+We believe that every design-build process should consider the future adaptability of the space so that it can accommodate all potential occupants at all stages of life.
+For the past decade, Green Hammer has applied Universal Design and age-in-place principles to buildings and communities throughout the Portland and Ashland, Oregon regions.

-In 2015, we integrated Universal Design and age-in-place elements into Ankeny Row, a Net Zero Energy intentional community in southeast Portland consisting of five three-bedroom townhomes and one two-bedroom apartment above a common shared space.
-The universal design homes can adapt to the owners’ changing needs as they age in place.
+In 2015, we integrated Universal Design and age-in-place elements into Ankeny Row, a net zero energy intentional community in southeast Portland consisting of five three-bedroom townhomes and one two-bedroom apartment above a common shared space.
+These Universal Design homes adapt to the owners’ changing needs as they age in place.
 All townhomes allow for single-floor living, where the master bedroom, bathroom and kitchen are all on the first floor.
 The homes have wide halls and doorways and zero-step entrances to accommodate wheelchairs.
-The common courtyard is ADA-accessible.
+Each home as well as the common courtyard are ADA-accessible.

 Read more about Ankeny Row, an age-in-place cohousing community in Portland, Oregon.
 We're currently working on the first net-zero energy community in the Portland senior housing market, The Oaks at Rose Villa.